-EARLY RELEASE - WORK RELEASE (SENIORS ONLY)
+LATE ARRIVAL - EARLY RELEASE - WORK RELEASE (JUNIORS AND SENIORS ONLY)

-Early Release is a program for seniors who are currently working.
-With approval from parents and administrators, seniors may be excused from the last three (3) periods of the day.
+Work Release is a program for juniors and seniors who are currently working.
+With approval from parents and administrators, a student may be excused from the last two (2) periods of the day.
 Verification from your current employer is a requirement.
-Seniors must have earned the necessary scores on the end of course exams required for graduation before early release is permitted and must enroll in 5 classes.
+Juniors and Seniors must have earned the necessary scores on the end of course exams required for graduation before early release is permitted and must enroll in 5 credit bearing classes.
 If you plan to participate in athletics, you will not be permitted early release during your sport's season and you must make sure you have the necessary number of credits to participate in athletics.
-Exceptions to the guidelines must be extraordinary, will be rare and must be approved by the administration.
+Exceptions to the guidelines must be extraordinary, will be rare, and must be approved by the administration.